-At the onset of this millennium the European Commission announced the establishment of a European Era of Lifelong Learning (Commission, 2001).
-It's aim, the communication from the Commission said is "[...] to empower citizens to move freely between learning settings, jobs, regions and countries, making the most of their knowledge and competences, and to meet the goals and ambitions of the European Union and the candidate countries to be more prosperous, inclusive, tolerant and democratic" (p.
+At the onset of this millennium the European Commission announced the establishment of a European Era of Lifelong Learning (European Commission, 2001).
+It's aim, the communication from the Commission said is

+"[...] to empower citizens to move freely between learning settings, jobs, regions and countries, making the most of their knowledge and competences, and to meet the goals and ambitions of the European Union and the candidate countries to be more prosperous, inclusive, tolerant and democratic" (p.
 3).

-In 2007 the Commission published the action plan on adult learning (Commission, 2007), and as of today this Era is still being developed.
+In 2007 the Commission published the action plan on adult learning (European Commission, 2007), and as of today this era is still being developed.
 The purpose of this report is to discuss the relation between job complexity and lifelong learning.
 These two concepts, one characterizing individual behavior and the other job content go hand in hand.
 While lifelong learning is deeply engraved in human nature, a number of ongoing demographic, economic and social processes will ensure that the demand for adult learning remains high.
-First, the aging in developed countries will increase the retirement age without diminishing pressure on productivity (Vogel et al., 2013).
-Second, migration stemming from the EU expansion, but also from the non-EU countries is intensifying the competition for jobs within the EU (Sinn, 2004), and education has so far proven to be a strong shield against unemployment and poverty (Mincer, 1991, 1974).
-Finally, Europe is experiencing growth of the high-pay, high-education jobs which is partially driven by complementarity between new technologies and skills, and partially by the international division of labor (Goos et al., 2009).
+First, the aging in developed countries will increase the retirement age without diminishing pressure on productivity (Vogel and Boersch-Supan, 2013).
+Second, migration stemming from the EU expansion, but also from the non-EU countries is intensifying the competition for jobs within the EU (Sinn, 2004), and education has so far proven to be a strong shield against unemployment and poverty (Mincer, 1991; Mincer, 1974).
+Finally, Europe is experiencing growth of the high-pay, high-education jobs which is partially driven by complementarity between new technologies and skills, and partially by the international division of labor (Goos, Manning and Salomons, 2009).

 Lifelong learning has been studied in various disciplines: psychology, education science, sociology and even neuroscience.
 Among these, this thematic report borrows significantly from cognitive psychology, because the relationship between learning and job complexity has been most intensively researched in this discipline.
-The literature on this topics in the field of economics is also discussed.
+The relevant economic literature regarding the topic is also discussed.
 This literature makes an important contribution by explaining the economic rationale behind the learning and occupational choices individuals make.
-In the field of psychology we start by discussing the perspectives of the life-span psychology (Baltes, 1987, 1993, 1997; Baltes et al., 2006, 1984; Lindenberger, 2001), and in the field of economics, the literature on learning-by-doing (Arrow, 1962; Jovanovic and Nyarko, 1994, 1995; Nedelkoska et al., 2014).
-It is beyond the scope of this report to discuss the educational and sociological aspects such as the types of adult education, the teaching approaches and their effectiveness, or the meaning of lifelong learning for societies and regions to name a few.
+In the field of psychology we start by discussing the perspectives of the life-span psychology (Baltes, 1987; Baltes, 1993; Baltes, 1997; Baltes, Lindenberger and Staudinger, 2006; Baltes, Dittmann-Kohliand Dixon, 1984; Lindenberger, 2001), and in the field of economics, the literature on learning-by-doing (Arrow, 1962; Jovanovic et al., 1994; Jovanovic and Nyarko, 1995; Nedelkoska, Patt and Ederer, 2014).
+Although relevant, it is beyond the scope of this report to discuss the educational and sociological aspects of the relationship between job complexity and lifelong learning such as the types of adult education, the teaching approaches and their effectiveness, or the meaning of lifelong learning for societies and regions.

 In what follows we will first introduce the foundations of lifelong learning in psychology and economics.

 We will then discuss the concept of job complexity and its measurement, followed by a review of the major contributions in the literature on learning curves.
-Next, we review the literature on the role of ability and in the choice of jobs with different level of complexity.
-We then discuss the relation between job complexity and job satisfaction.
-We finally conclude the findings and discuss key areas for future research.
+Next, we will review the literature on the role of ability and in the choice of jobs with different level of complexity.
+We will then discuss the relationship between job complexity and job satisfaction.
+We will finally conclude the findings and discuss key areas for future research.